 Conference check-in opens at 2pm, room check-in begins at 4pm and dinner begins at 5 pm on Friday, July 12th.
 The conference concludes late Sunday evening and we recommend you plan to stay in Copper through Monday morning, July 15.

 100 miles, or about 2 hours in normal traffic

 (which can be unpredictable).
-You should plan flying in around noon on Friday,
+You should plan to fly in around noon on Friday,

 July 12th to allow yourself plenty of time to arrive in Copper and get checked